Temporary Changes in Monument Operations

 Where it is possible to adhere to the latest federal, state, and local health guidance, the following areas are accessible to the public, including:

 - Rim Rock Drive and overlooks along the road

 - All hiking trails.

 - Devil’s Kitchen Picnic Area and Parking – The Devil’s Kitchen Picnic area is open.
-Flush toilet restrooms are closed for winter operations, a port-a-let is available.
+Flush toilet restrooms are open.

 - Saddlehorn Picnic Area.
-Flush toilet restrooms are closed for winter operations, a port-a-let is available.
+Flush toilet restrooms open for the summer.

 How can you recreate responsibly?

 - Maintain 6 feet distance between yourself and others on trails and at overlooks.